The old IBM versions of Lotus Notes and Domino are nearing end of life, while HCL continues to invest in future releases of HCL Domino

 IBM Notes/Domino end of support

-HCL will remove IBM Notes and Domino v9 and v10 from HCL FlexNet (their software download site) on December 1, 2022.
+HCL removed IBM Notes and Domino v9 and v10 from HCL FlexNet (their software download site) on December 1, 2022.
 Furthermore, you won’t receive any support for these versions as of June 1, 2024.
+(HCL Domino and Notes v9.0.x and v10.0.x: End of Marketing Effective December 1, 2022, End of Support Effective June 1, 2024)

 HCL points out that upgrading to the latest version of Domino is simple and fast.
 There are many benefits to upgrading, including support for the current versions of operating systems, regular security and feature updates, self-healing capabilities, more options for developers, multi-platform deployment, cloud-native capabilities, and future enhancements.